Demystifying Paint Warranties: What They Really Cover

 Poor Application Technique

-How you apply the paint is just as important as what you apply.
-Painting in direct sunlight, not back brushing, applying paint too thickly, or not waiting for recommended dry times between coats will void the warranty.
-Follow the spread rate on the can and use recommended application tools.
+How you apply paint matters.
+Painting in direct sunlight, applying coats too thickly, skipping back-brushing, or ignoring dry times can all void the warranty.
+Follow instructions on the can and use recommended tools.

 Extreme Weather Exposure